(Updated on 30/09/22)

 There is one thing that I do quite like about this chapter, and some of the following ones, in that the Fellowship has no clear path.
 They argue about the route to take, and none of them are good.
 They have no set plan beyond the next landmark.
 It does heighten the tension a little, knowing that the Fellowship is unable to plan very far ahead, having to deal with the dangers that are directly in front of them before they do anything else, with no easy choices to be made.

 Gandalf’s hopes lay in tatters as the Fellowship arrives back at the foot of Caradhras, and suddenly, it is in no way clear what they are going to be able to do now.
 The final line of the chapter is one of the bleakest yet: “Caradhras had defeated them.”
 Much like the Old Forest, and like Shelob later, the mountain is a force of nature neutral in the larger struggle between good and evil, happy just to lash out at whoever tries to cross over it.
+The defeat of the Fellowship is a made clear to be a major setback, and the consequences will be terrible also.

 This chapter needs to get the reader back into the swing of real adventure, as the Fellowship sets out, beginning the true quest and immediately grasping with the dangers of the outside world.
 And there are good moments when it succeeds, not least with the spying birds or the failed expedition to try and get over the Misty Mountains.
 It’s good that things don’t progress easily: unlike Book One, where obstacles were encountered and then overtaken, the party actually has to turn back and re-think in this instance.
 That adds a nice sense of realism to the story in a way, as we confront the reality that things can go seriously wrong.
 And they will only get worse.